 Introduction

-There are times when some people find it difficult to look after themselves at home.
+Sometimes, people find it hard to take care of themselves at home.
 This can happen gradually, or because of a sudden illness or accident.
+Many can stay at home with help from family, friends, and the right care and support.

 Choosing the right care home

-Paying for a care home place
+Paying for a place in a care home

 Extra Care Housing

-Extra Care Housing is:
+Extra Care Housing means:

 • your own home within a supported housing scheme

-You can have help with things like:
+You can get help with things like:

 • washing, dressing and personal care

-• preparing snacks and heating up meals
+• preparing snacks and heating meals

-• shopping and laundry (privately purchased)
+• shopping and laundry (if you pay for it)

-• some domestic tasks (privately purchased
+• some domestic tasks (if you pay for them)

+• lunch time meals.
 They are also often located very close to local shops and local amenities.

 • checking you are okay each day